 Let’s run through the basics of which breeds tolerate the cold better than others.
 After this section, I will run through signs that your dog is getting too cold.

-Does your dog have a single or double coat?
-The kind of coat your dog has is the most significant factor in their ability to stay warm in colder conditions.
+The kind of coat your dog has is the most significant factor in its ability to stay warm in colder conditions.
 As previously mentioned most small breeds have short thin coats but this doesn’t mean short coats are limited to only small dogs.
 Medium, large, and even giant breeds can have short coats.

 Northern Breeds that were bred in cold regions like the Siberian husky, Alaskan Malamute, Chow chow, and Norwegian Elkhound will be able to tolerate the cold much more than other breeds that have no history of living in cold weather.